mieweb/docs/content/functions/document-management/documents-and-forms/delete-move-lock-documents.md

 Deleting a document in {{% system-name %}} will simply remove the contents from being visible.
 The document will continue to show as a line item on lists, marked as *deleted*.
 This provides visibility to documents that once existed and have since been removed, or deleted.
 {{% /warning %}}

-To delete a document from a chart, find and open the document needing deleted.
+To delete a document from a chart, find and open the document needing to be deleted.
 While viewing the document, click the **Properties** link near the upper-right corner of the page.

 ![](../delete-move-lock-documents.assets/45c3efbfece2b0dfdd229cb41adcb026.png)